An honest evaluation of a composite intelligence system: what the artifacts support, and what they refute.

 here from models/psi/fit_study.json.

-Filled from the first clean first-Sunday auto run, run_id
+Filled from the controlled prod ECS run, run_id

 the Weight column is the production Dirichlet weight from the daily